vporton/htmlsplit/README.md

 # htmlsplit
-HTML-split XSLT templates is a set of XSLT templates (a program written in XSLT programming language), which splits an XHTML file into several "chapters" and also creates a table of content (ToC).
+HTML-split XSLT templates is an XSLT template (a program written in XSLT programming language), which splits an XHTML file into several "chapters" and also creates a table of content (ToC).

 It is fully configurable and themeable with config files and XML templates.